 Pamela has worked in diverse industries, and her expertise and leadership philosophy have been instrumental in providing solutions that add significant value to corporate profitability.
 With more than 25 years of industry experience, she has a unique ability to work with executives to help them frame their digital challenges, reassess their offerings, and then reinvent their business models so that they have a new advantage in their marketplace.

 Pamela is a featured speaker at CIO events in the United States, Canada and Europe.
 She has used her practical experience to provide executive education for numerous Fortune 500 firms, and has coached leaders at some of the world’s most recognizable brands and leading academic institutions, including Microsoft, NBC, Kaiser, Federal Reserve, Cisco and Chevron.

-Pamela teaches a professional development program at Harvard University entitled Leading Through Digital Disruption.
+Pamela teaches professional development programs at Harvard University around the topics of digital, strategy, and leadership, and serves as the Expert-in-Residence for their Women in Leadership program.
 She chairs the Technology Advisory Council for St. Jude Children’s Research Hospital, and has served as a CIO Advisor for the CIO Executive Council.
 Pamela also runs an advisory services practice that focuses on the implications of digital, corporate reinvention, and delivering success in high-intensity cultures.
-As an industry consultant, she provides a unique onsite advisory experience, allowing her clients to transfer the power of learning in the classroom to practical success in their organizations.
+As an industry consultant, she provides a unique onsite advisory experience, allowing her clients to transfer the power of learning to practical success in their organizations.